khaoula-ess/sql_data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Khaoula Ess**, a Master's student in Data and Discourse Studies.
-I am passionate about learning data analysis and building real-world data solutions.
-This project is part of my learning journey — I followed a tutorial to guide me and applied the concepts to practice SQL, data warehousing, and analytics.
+I'm **Khaoula Essalhi**, a Master's student in Data and Discourse Studies.
+I’m exploring data analysis through projects and tutorials to improve my SQL and analytics skills.